 Does the dog need a separate GPS tracker?

-Orb iDog’s direction is app-based tracking through the walker’s phone during an active marketplace walk, without a separate GPS device on the dog.
+Orb iDog’s app-based approach uses tracking through the walker’s phone during an active marketplace walk, without a separate GPS device on the dog.

 Related guides